-On Tuesday the 25th of June, from 10-12am, the status of Freedom of speech within the Bulgarian press was discussed at The Red House Centre for Culture and Debate in Sofia.
-This debate took place in Bulgarian.
+On Tuesday the 25th of June 2013, the status of freedom of speech within the Bulgarian press was discussed at The Red House Centre for Culture and Debate in Sofia.
+Below you can read a report of the proceedings.

 AEJ freedom of speech survey, 2013